raspberrypilearning/poo-near-you/worksheet.md

 1. Go back to your map in the web browser and refresh the page.
 You should now see the pin drop from the sky when the map loads!

 1. Since we are mapping places where people got fined for leaving dog poo, why don't we change the marker to be a poo emoji instead!
-You can find lots of emojis at [Wikimedia commons](https://commons.wikimedia.org/wiki/Emoji) .
+You can find lots of emojis at [Wikimedia commons](https://commons.wikimedia.org/wiki/Emoji).
 Save a poo emoji into the same folder as your web page, and call it `poop.png`.

-1. Add a line of code immediately before the line that begins `var marker`:
+1. Add a line of code immediately before the line that begins `var marker` to create a variable containing the filename of our poo emoji:

     ```JavaScript
     var poo_emoji = 'poop.png';
     ```

-1. Now add the following code on the line after your `animation:` inside the section where you create the marker:
+1. Now add the following code on the line after your `animation:` inside the section where you create the marker to set the icon of the marker to be the poo emoji picture:

     ```JavaScript
     icon: poo_emoji